 4. Make it an Interactive Experience

-One critical aspect of delivering public speeches, presenting slideshows, participating in an interview or promoting a product is that it is not about you even and when you are talking about you it’s about the Audience, so make sure you involve them.
+One critical aspect of delivering public speeches, presenting slideshows, participating in an interview, or promoting a product is that it is not about you even and when you are talking about yourself it’s about the audience, so make sure you involve them.

 There are multiple ways to involve your audience, let me list a few for your reference:

 - Getting them to introduce themselves in the beginning (if you can manage) and assure them that it’s ok to interrupt with questions

 - Answering their questions politely and asking if anyone else shares a similar concern (this goes a long way to show that you care)

 - It would help if you also asked questions (not too complicated, you don’t want to embarrass anyone)